by David C. Grabbe

 Nannyism allows us to skirt consequences.
 It allows us to shift the burden of responsibility to someone else.
 If a government mutes the consequences of our actions and decisions or tampers too much with natural circumstances—witness the current federal bailout of mismanaged institutions—it essentially rewards unrighteousness of various stripes (foolishness, greed, imprudence, impatience, etc.), allows nothing to be learned (setting the stage for the same thing to happen again), and fosters a tragically unrealistic understanding of life.
 What might it do to our view of eternal life?

 Character does not just happen.
-We develop it over time by making a series of courageous, right decisions—or at least learning from the poor decisions we make.
-We build character through activity—whether physical or mental—rather than idleness.
+God develops it over time by leading us through a multitude of courageous, right decisions—or at least teaching us through the poor decisions we make.
+Character is built in activity—whether physical or mental—rather than idleness.
 Notice the apostle Paul's rebuff of the languishing Hebrews:

 For though by this time you ought to be teachers, you need someone to teach you again the first principles of the oracles of God; and you have come to need milk and not solid food.
 For everyone who partakes only of milk is unskilled in the word of righteousness, for he is a babe.
 But solid food belongs to those who are of full age, that is, those who by reason of use have their senses exercised to discern both good and evil.
 (Hebrews 5:12-14; emphasis ours)